yanivyacoby/harvard-cs290/how-to-read-a-research-paper.md

 ## Paper-Reading Strategies

-### Research papers are **not** meant to be read top-to-bottom, like a book.
+### Research papers are **not** meant to be read font-to-back, like a novel.
 * **First, skim.** Focus on the **high-level ideas**, jot down high-level questions you may have about the **story** told by the paper.
 Try not to get bogged down by details.
 * **Then, a deeper read** (if the paper seems relevant).
-* **Don't read top-down -- read for answers to the "guiding questions" instead.** For every paper, answer the "guiding questions" below -- answers to these questions will allow you to construct a **story / narrative** the paper is telling.
+* **Don't read font-to-back -- read for answers to the "guiding questions" instead.** For every paper, answer the "guiding questions" below -- answers to these questions will allow you to construct a **story / narrative** the paper is telling.
 * **Read actively.** Reading a paper is not a passive process.
 Compare what the paper says with what you already know, and when you find a contradiction, try to understand where it comes from (e.g., an assumption?).
 Draw pictures / diagrams of what the paper describes as you're reading to check your understanding against the paper -- often you'll find that in doing so, you will be able to translate a general feeling of confusion into concrete questions that, if resolved, will give you a clear understanding of the paper.
 * **When confused...** You may be missing information assumed to be "commonly known" by the intended research community / audience.
-We recommend that you try to **fill in the gap** by looking for related papers (e.g. ones cited by the paper you’re reading, ones that share key-terms on google), wikipedia pages, blog-posts, lectures on youtube, etc. There’s no formula here, but going back and forth between reading related material and the original paper of interest can help you get unstuck.
+We recommend that you try to **fill in the gap** by looking for related papers (e.g. ones cited by the paper you’re reading, ones that share key-terms on google), wikipedia pages, blog-posts, lectures on youtube, etc. For papers that are very long, you may additionally find shorter conference versions that convey the general story more concisely and may contain all you need.
+There’s no formula here, but going back and forth between reading related material and the original paper of interest can help you get unstuck.
+*

 ### Stay organized -- keep track of what you’ve already read:
 * Save your future-self time and take notes that will help you dig deeper every time you re-visit the paper.